 Origin Postal Code: Set this to your ship from postal code.

-Origin Country: Set this to your ship from country.
+Origin Country: Select your ship from country.

 Conversion Rate: This is useful as a global rate adjuster.
 You 1.00 means the rate returned is what will be shown.
 If you wish to add 10% to every rate returned from a carrier, you can do so here by inputting 1.10 to make it 110%.